 A career as an officer in the Forces offers you experiences and challenges that will enable you to maximize your contribution to Canada wherever you serve.

 The Advantages of Paid University

 You will benefit from paid tuition, a full-time salary and benefits, second language training, an exciting career after graduation, and more opportunities than you can imagine.

-Typically, as a successful applicant to the Regular Officer Training Plan, you will enter the Canadian Military College system as an officer cadet where you will receive a first-class education that balances academics, leadership, bilingualism and athletics.
+Typically, as a successful applicant to the Regular Officer Training Plan, you enter the Canadian Military College system as an officer cadet where you will receive a first-class education that balances academics, leadership, bilingualism, and athletics.